ProtoSchool/organizing/README.md

   "repo": "http://github.com/protoschool/san-francisco"
 }
 ```
+Notice how a comma is needed after the previous entry and before yours, but not at the end of the list.

 Please be sure to format your JSON data according to the following guidelines.
 (Fields marked in bold are required.)

 | Field | Description |